Fish scale: Technical application

-In the marine industry, there is an extremely large market and need for anti-fouling surfaces.
-In laymen's terms, fouling is known as the process by which something becomes encrusted with material from the surrounding environment such as barnacles, algae, and green sludge.
-Dermal denticles are an extremely promising area of research for this type of application due to the fact that sharks are among the only fish without build up or growth on their scales.
+In the marine industry, fouling is the process by which something in the water becomes encrusted with sea life such as barnacles and algae.
+When ships' hulls are fouled, they are much less efficient (because they are rougher), and they are expensive and time-consuming to clean.
+Therefore, inexpensive and environmentally safe anti-fouling surfaces are in very high demand to increase the efficiency of shipping, fishing, and naval fleets, among other applications.
+Dermal denticles are a promising area of research for this type of application due to the fact that sharks are among the only fish without build up or growth on their scales.
 Studies by the U.S. Navy have shown that if a biomimetic material can be engineered, it could potentially lead to fuel cost savings for military vessels of up to 45%.

 There are many examples of biomimetic materials and surfaces based on the structure of aquatic organisms, including sharks.
 Such applications intend to enable more efficient movement through fluid mediums such as air, water, and oil.

 Surfaces that mimic the skin of sharks have also been used in order to keep microorganisms and algae from coating the hulls of submarines and ships.
 One variety is traded as "sharklet".

 A lot of the new methods for replicating shark skin involve the use of polydimethylsiloxane (PDMS) for creating a mold.
 Usually the process involves taking a flat piece of shark skin, covering it with the PDMS to form a mold and pouring PDMS into that mold again to get a shark skin replica.
 This method has been used to create a biomimetic surface which has superhydrophobic properties, exhibiting the lotus effect.
 One study found that these biomimetic surfaces reduced drag by up to 9%, while with flapping motion drag reduction reached 12.3%.